dwbinns/ui-io/README.md

-# HTML/SVG user interface connected to data
+# Data driven web user interface library

 `ui-io` is a library for connecting data to HTML or SVG user interfaces.